oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 At a high level, the Verifier

- * receives either an SD-JWT or an SD-JWT-KB from the Holder,
+ * receives either an SD-JWT or an SD-JWT+KB from the Holder,
- * verifies the signature on the SD-JWT (or the the SD-JWT inside the SD-JWT-KB) using the Issuer's public key, and
+ * verifies the signature on the SD-JWT (or the the SD-JWT inside the SD-JWT+KB) using the Issuer's public key, and
  * verifies the signature on the KB-JWT using the public key included (or referenced) in the SD-JWT, if the Verifier's policy requires Key Binding.
  * calculates the digests over the Holder-Selected Disclosures and verifies that each digest is contained in the SD-JWT.

 The detailed algorithm is described in (#verifier_verification).

-# SD-JWT and SD-JWT-KB Data Formats {#data_formats}
+# SD-JWT and SD-JWT+KB Data Formats {#data_formats}

 An SD-JWT is composed of

 * an Issuer-signed JWT, and
 * zero or more Disclosures.

-An SD-JWT-KB is composed of
+An SD-JWT+KB is composed of

 * an SD-JWT, and
 * a Key Binding JWT.